ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 python3 -m pytest lab03.py -k isString
 ```

-Then finally, try submitting to Gradescope and see if you get the credit for the tests for this function.
-You should be able to get up to 80/100 at this step.
-When you do, keep going&mdash;you are almost at the finish line.

-# Step 11: Write an `isNumber` function and some test cases for it
+# Step 10: Write an `isNumber` function and some test cases for it

 Our last function is one called `isNumber` that should take a parameter `x` and return
 `True` if the value `x` refers to is either of type `int` or of type `float`.
 In any other case, it should return `False`.